Think Tank Submission Rules & Guidelines

 We are also fans of Malcolm Gladwell, so we like some of his techniques, such as taking readers down a logical road that he later points out is totally wrong, or ending with a surprise and something moving, that also usually links back to the beginning.

-It all comes down to taking some time and thinking about what you want to say and how you can do it to interest readers.
+It all comes down to taking some time and thinking about what you want to say and how you can say it in a way that will interest readers.
 Mull on that for a while before you start.
 Then mull on it again after you finish.

 Also keep in mind: